Benefits of Different Pinch Valve Types - AUTOMATIC VALVE

 What factors affect pinch valve performance?

-The internal volume of a pinch valve, for external and internal styles, is determined by the inner diameter (ID) and length of the tubing.
+The internal volume of a pinch valve, for both external and internal styles, is determined by the inner diameter (ID) and length of the tubing.
 The ID of pinch valve tubing is generally based on the flow capacity required for a given application.
 Most medical and scientific applications choose a tubing ID of 1.5 mm or less, equating to a flow of less than 50 mL per minute.
-If the internal volume is a priority, it is important to choose a valve with a total flow restriction that leaves little margin above your pressure drop requirements.
+If internal volume is a priority, it is important to choose a valve with a total flow restriction that leaves little margin above your pressure drop requirements.

 Tubing Inner Diameter (inches / mm)